Hookscript/lang-perl/reference.md

 ## State

 The Hookscript module exports a variable named `$state`.
 The value of this variable is retained across script executions.
 The first time your script runs, it has the value `undef`.
 You can store any value in this variable as long as `Data::Dumper` can serialize it.
 It could be an integer, a hashref, a complex object, etc.

+## CPAN modules

+A script can use any module included in Perl's standard library or listed in our [cpanfile](https://github.com/Hookscript/lang-perl/blob/master/cpanfile).
+If you want to use other modules, you can use [App::fatten](https://metacpan.org/pod/App::fatten) to bundle those dependencies as part of your script.
+Just paste the fattened script into Hookscript.